 Under the Old Covenant non-Israelites of Adamic stock were permitted to live among Israel and were expected to keep the laws given to Israel.
 In Exodus chapter twelve we are given instruction for the treatment of those Adamites who live among Israel.

 “43And the Lord said to Moses and Aaron, This is the law of the passover: no stranger (allogenes, G241 meaning literally “of another race” i.e. a non-Adamite) shall eat of it.
 44And every slave or servant bought with money—him thou shalt circumcise, and then shall he eat of it.
 45A sojourner or hireling shall not eat of it.
 46In one house shall it be eaten, and ye shall not carry of the flesh out from the house; and a bone of it ye shall not break.
 47All the congregation of the children of Israel shall keep it.
 48And if any proselyte shall come to you to keep the passover to the Lord, thou shalt circumcise every male of him, and then shall he approach to sacrifice it, and he shall be even as the original inhabitant of the land; no uncircumcised person shall eat of it.
 49There shall be one law to the native, and to the proselyte coming among you.”

 These ordinances set the precedent for later Christian assemblies.
 The Israelite nations with whom the New Covenant was made co-existed with the remnants of the various Adamic nations who had preceded them into Europe, the Mediterranean Basin and Asia Minor.
-Under this provision of the law these other Adamites dwell among us as Christians keeping the statutes of Israel and sharing in the passover.
+Under this provision of the law these other Adamites dwell among us as Christians, circumcised in their hearts, keeping the statutes of Israel and sharing in the passover.

 In the book of Isaiah we are told the purpose of Israel’s covenant relationship with God and that is for Israel to be a light to the other Adamic nations and to show his glory.